 It’s still the same basic MuseScore, although the new properties box seems to be slowing me down a bit.
 Notice how there are five buttons and tabs to click on during the search for what I want, in addition to a “show more” menu you can unfurl at the bottom:

 As I said last week, I decided to do something drum transcribing to test things out, and something felt… off in MuseScore 4.

 Here’s what’s up: in older versions, MuseScore would remember what drum I have selected when I go in and out of “note entry mode”.

-My process is usually to do things piecemeal — figure the hands out and then move on to the kick.
-I would go in and out of note entry mode to fix subdivisions before adding the notes.
+My transcription process is usually to do things piecemeal — figure the hands out and then move on to the feet.
+I go in and out of note entry mode to fix subdivisions before adding the notes.
 Now, I’m constantly having to reselect the drum I want as part of this process.